-Non-compliance by the student of any of the above assigned disciplinary actions will result in the withholding of grades and/or transcripts until written notice of compliance has been files with the Vice President for the Student Services of the Campus Dean, who will be responsible to provide appropriate lists to the Office of Admissions and Records.
+Non-compliance by the student of any of the above assigned disciplinary actions will result in the withholding of grades and/ or transcripts until written notice of compliance has been files with the Vice President for the Student Services of the Campus Dean, who will be responsible to provide appropriate lists to the Office of Admissions and Records.
 The withholding of grades can interfere with ability of the student to obtain financial aid for his/her schooling.
-Failure to complete counseling and other requirements inside the given time constraints under any discipline imposed may result in the denial of the student to register for continued classes.
+Failure to complete counseling and other requirements inside the given time constraints under any discipline imposed may result in the denial of the student to register for continued classes propertied or in the buildings, vehicles or boats used by COM-FSM for its educational or recreational programs.